dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   fmt.Println(z, -z, 1/z, -1/z, z/z) //  "0 -0 +Inf -Inf NaN"
 ```

 The function `math.IsNaN` tests whether its argument is a not-a-number value, and `math.NaN` returns such a value.
-It’s tempting to use NaN as a sentinel value in a numeric computation, but testing whether a specific computational result is equal to NaN is fraught with peril because any comparison with NaN always yields false:
+It's tempting to use NaN as a sentinel value in a numeric computation, but testing whether a specific computational result is equal to NaN is fraught with peril because any comparison with NaN always yields false:
 ```go
   nan := math.NaN()
   fmt.Println(nan == nan, nan < nan, nan > nan) // "false false false"
 ```

-If a function that returns a floating-point result might fail, it’s better to report the failure separately, like this:
+If a function that returns a floating-point result might fail, it's better to report the failure separately, like this:
 ```go
   func compute() (value float64, ok bool) {
       // ...